semaphoreci/docs/docs/programming-languages/swift.md

 ## Example project

-Semaphore maintains an [example project](https://github.com/semaphoreci-demos/semaphore-demo-ios-swift-xcode) built with Swift and
+Semaphore maintains an [example project](https://github.com/semaphoreci-demos/semaphore-demo-ios-swift-xcode) built with Swift and SwiftUI that demonstrates how to build an app and run tests.
+A
-SwiftUI demonstrating how to set build an app and run tests.
-A [full tutorial showing how to configure an iOS project for CI with Semaphore](https://docs.semaphoreci.com/examples/ios-continuous-integration-with-xcode/) is also available.
+[full tutorial showing how to configure an iOS project for CI with Semaphore](https://docs.semaphoreci.com/examples/ios-continuous-integration-with-xcode/) is also available.